pinkcigareti/etcminer/docs/BUILD.md

 Complete sample Windows batch file - **adapt it to your system**.
 Assumes that:

-* it's placed one folder up from the nsfminer source folder
+* it's placed one folder up from the etcminer source folder
 * you have CMake installed
 * you have Perl installed